vtran24/LinReg_SnapImpressions/README.md

 7. Obtain the slope (=slope(impressions, duration), yint (=intercept(impressions, duration), and rsq (=RSQ(impressions, duration) values.
 8. Click on Data Analysis and Regression.
 Use Impressions data as y-input values and both Duration and Spending as x-input values by clicking on corresponding cells.
 Output range is an empty cell.
 9. Obtain regressions data.
+10. Create Pivot Table with Organization name and Impressions.
+Name is the rows and Impressions is the value.